Dare-marvel/CODEFORCES-SOLUTIONS/PYTHON/TeleportersEasyVersion.md

     # Read the input values
     n, c = map(int, input().split())

-    # Read the teleValues and add their corresponding index values
+    # Read the values at which teleporters are present and set their indices accordingly starting from 1
     teleValue = list(map(int, input().split()))
     for i, num in enumerate(teleValue):
         teleValue[i] += (i+1)